TelemetryDeck/docs/integrations/revenuecat.md

 With this integration, you can import your RevenueCat events into TelemetryDeck, and see everything on one dashboard.
 We'll be using RevenueCat's _Webhooks_ feature to pass on their data to TelemetryDeck.

+{% noteinfo "Read the announcement" %}

+Our announcement blog post shows you what to expect, how to use the new revenue dashboard, and gives examples on what to do with your revenue data.

+{% endnoteinfo %}

 ## Installing RevenueCat and TelemetryDeck

 First, we have to integrate both TelemetryDeck and RevenueCat into your app.
 You can find guides for both here: